 Leonardo created over 13,000 pages of notes and drawings, some of which were incomplete, and most of which were never realized.
 These journals encompassed studies in disciplines as varied as anatomy, civil engineering, mechanical engineering, drawing, painting, sculpture, chemistry, geology, geometry, hydrodynamics, mathematics, optics, physics, pyrotechnics, zoology, and inventing.

 Download Da Vinci's Demons: Apprentice for iPad from the iTunes store.

-Images of Leonardo's inventions
+Images of Leonardo's Inventions: www.leonardoda-vinci.org

 FUTURISTIC INVENTIONS